xiaq/markdown/examples/README.md

 that your TeX installation contains the `pdflatex`, `xelatex`, `lualatex`, `texexec`, and `context` executables.

-When typesetting the ConTeXt Mark II example, you may receive an insufficient permissions error.
-In that case, you will need to enable shell escape inside the `texmf.cnf` file, as explained by the help message.

 The file `tux.pdf` contains Tux, the Linux Mascot, by Larry Ewing
 <lewing@isc.tamu.edu> (created in GIMP).
 As stated on the
 [author's website][lewing]: